paleo9/big-dummy/README.md

 # Read Me Big Dummy Project

+# ARCHIVED 2023
+This repository was created for an exercise in using PHP tools as described below under the heading 'Purpose'.
+I have now archived it so that it is still available to read, but not maintained.

 ## Purpose
 Provide an ultra simple PHP project to explore best practices.
 Currently implemented are: